Stock Trading Platform UK 2023 – Low Fees Platforms Compared

 Before you sign up with a UK stock trading platform – it’s crucial that you check the provider’s regulatory standing.
 In most cases, stock trading platforms in the UK will be regulated by the FCA.
 This means that you can avoid the worry of choosing a shady broker – as the FCA is one of the most stringent regulators in this space.

 For example, all FCA-regulated stock trading platforms must:

 - Comply with all UK laws surrounding securities trading and investments

 - Install a KYC (Know Your Customer) program – meaning all active traders need to have their identity verified

 - Keep client money in segregated tier-one bank accounts – ensuring the platform doesn’t use your capital for its own day-to-day expenses

 - Adhere to regular audits

-In addition to choosing an FCA-regulated provider, the best stock trading platforms will also be covered by the Financial Services Compensation Scheme (FSCS).
+In addition to choosing an FCA-regulated provider, reputable stock trading platforms will also be covered by the Financial Services Compensation Scheme (FSCS).
 This means that in the unlikely even the platform runs into financial problems – your capital is protected up to the first £85,000 – should they go bankrupt.

 Some traders in the UK prefer to stock with UK-listed stocks.
 This would mean that you are trading equities listed on the FTSE 100, FTSE 250, or even the AIM (Alternative Investment Market).